 If you think you are being abused or you suspect that someone you know may be the victim of abuse, you should contact 01902 551199.

-For more information regarding Adult Safeguarding visit Wolverhampton City Council Adult Protection - our standards
+For more information about Adult Safeguarding visit Wolverhampton City Council Adult Protection - our standards

 Every person under the age of 18 is a child.
-Under Section 11 of the Children's Act 2004, we have a duty to ensure that the work we do has regard to the need to safeguard children and promote their welfare.
+Under Section 11 of the Children's Act 2004, we have a duty to safeguard children and promote their welfare.

 If you think that a child is being harmed as a result of abuse or neglect, please report it.
 Keeping children safe is everyone's responsibility.

-If you want to discuss your concerns or are not sure if your concerns are justified, if you would like more information about issues like confidentiality or you would like to know what happens after you have reported your concerns, you should call Wolverhampton City Council's Duty and Assessment Team on 01902 555392
+If you want to discuss your concerns or are not sure if your concerns are justified, if you would like more information about issues like confidentiality or you would like to know what happens after you have reported your concerns, you should call Wolverhampton City Council's Children's Services team on 01902 555392